algoverzum/problemset/topics/string/string-slices/statement/statement.en.md

 ## String Slices
 On a deserted planet, we discover a ruin.
 At the top of the gate of the ruin, you see a code word at least 3 letters long.
 And around the gate are 6 panels.
 Answer the questions in all 6 panels. <br />
-a) in the first row write the third letter<br />
+a) In the first line, print the third letter.<br />
-b) in the second row, write the second letter from the back!<br />
+b) In the second line, print the second to last character of the word.<br />
-c) in the third row, write the first five letters of this letter!<br />
+c) In the third line, print the first five letters of this word.<br />
-d) on the fourth line, write the word without the last two letters!<br />
+d) In the fourth line, print the word without the last two letters.<br />
-e) on the fifth line, write every second letter (starting from the second)!<br />
+e) In the fifth line, print every second letter (starting from the second).<br />
-f) in the sixth line, write every second letter of the word, starting backwards!
+f) In the sixth line, print every second letter of the word in reverse order, starting from the back.

 ### Input
 The input contains a single word $S$ (without spaces), its length is denoted by $N$ below.